ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_3.rst

   :depth: 2

 Ansible 3 is based on Ansible-Base 2.10, which is the same major release as Ansible 2.10.
-Therefore, there is no section on ansible-core in this porting guide.
+Therefore, there is no section on ansible-base in this porting guide.
 If you are upgrading from Ansible 2.9, please first consult the Ansible 2.10 porting guide before continuing with the Ansible 3 porting guide.

 We suggest you read this page along with the `Ansible Changelog for 3.0 <https://github.com/ansible-community/ansible-build-data/blob/main/3/CHANGELOG-v3.rst>`_ to understand what updates you may need to make.